cognitedata/dotnet-simulator-utils/docfx_project/docs/model-parsing.md

 Now, use CDF to upload an empty Excel file and monitor its status.

-To upload the file, see the image below:
+To upload the file, see below:
 ![Model upload](../images/model-upload.png)

 You have parsed the model.